-ED 240.
-Practicum in the Secondary Classroom (CIP: 13.1202)
+EDUC 240.
+Practicum in the Secondary Classroom (CIP: 13.1205)

-Practicum I is an observation and analysis of the secondary school and classroom experience.
+Practicum is an observation and analysis of the secondary school and classroom experience.
 The teacher candidate will be located in a local school setting for a total of 30 hours during the semester.

-ED 244.
+EDUC 244.
 Educational Psychology.
 (CIP: 42.2806)

-The study of how students learn.
+A study of how students learn.
 This course addresses student motivation; memory and cognition; and emotional, social, and character development by focusing on the principles of a learner-centered classroom.
 These principles are coupled with brain-based research to help students develop strategies that meet the individual needs of their learners.

-ED 325.
+EDUC 325.
 Reading in the Content Area.
+(CIP: 13.1205)

 Teacher candidates who are preparing to be secondary teachers will closely consider content area reading and writing.
 There will be an emphasis on the assessment of student reading, cognitive strategies in reading, and incorporating reading skills through student-centered instruction.
 A field experience will allow teacher candidates to reflect on theories, strategies, and practices in classroom lessons.
+Prerequisite: Admission to the Teacher Preparation Program.

-ED 328.
+EDUC 328.
 Teaching Science.
+(CIP: 13.1316)